- Everyday Communications

 Before you can communicate with consumers, you have to decide what to communicate.
 You can write your own content or use content that already exists from trusted partners.
 Find resources for creating consistent and organized messages in this section.

-Questions you should be prepared to answer when communicating about any contaminant
+Questions you should be prepared to answer

 Prepare answers to the following questions and share them with your staff.
 Make sure that all staff are giving the same answers – consistent messaging is key.